How to Make Honey Mead: One Gallon Honey Mead Recipe

 Instructions

-- Sanitize all the equipment you will use: pot, jug, funnel, airlocks, spoon, etc. Follow the directions on the sanitizer package.
+- Sanitize your equipment: pot, jug, funnel, airlocks, spoon, etc. Follow the directions on the sanitizer package.

 - Heat ½ gallon of non-chlorinated water in the large pot on medium heat, do not boil.
 Add the honey and stir until it fully dissolves.
 Remove from heat.

-- Add the optional berries, fruit, raisins, and herbs to the one-gallon jug.
+- Add the sliced orange, its peel, and any additional berries, fruit, raisins, and herbs to the one-gallon jug.

 - Using a funnel, pour the honey-water mixture into the jug.